platformsh/platformsh-docs/docs/src/environments/backup.md

 ## Backups and downtime

 By default, triggering a manual backup causes a momentary pause in site availability so that all requests can complete.
-This enables the backup to be taken against a known consistent state.
+This means the environment is backed up in a known consistent state.
 The total interruption is usually only 15 to 30 seconds.
 Any requests during that time are held temporarily, not dropped.